Decode integer input into floating-point output

 Specify the number of input bits, B, used to encode the data.
 (This can be less than the total number of bits supplied by the input data type.)
 To correctly decode values encoded with the Uniform Encoder block, set the Bits parameters in both blocks to the same value.

 Specify the block's behavior when the integer input is outside the range representable by B bits.
 Out-of-range inputs can either saturate at the extreme value, or wrap back into range.

-Specify the precision of the floating-point output, single or double.
+Specify the precision of the floating-point output,

 General Aspects of Digital Transmission Systems: Vocabulary of Digital Transmission and Multiplexing, and Pulse Code Modulation (PCM) Terms, International Telecommunication Union, ITU-T Recommendation G.701, March, 1993

 |Port||Supported Data Types|